 Fiona Mullen, Director

 Sapienta Economics Ltd is a consultancy based in the Republic of Cyprus.
 The company produces economic and political analysis, primarily on Cyprus, for prestigious international and local clients.
 We are committed to independent analysis and have no ties to any government or political party, either in Cyprus or abroad.
-Our monthly flagship Sapienta Country Analysis Cyprus is now available as an optional extra on Bloomberg terminals.
-Clients include more than a dozen embassies, big four accounting firms, oil and gas majors, banks, fund managers, large foreign direct investors and others.
+Clients of our monthly flagship Sapienta Country Analysis Cyprus include more than a dozen embassies, big four accounting firms, oil and gas majors, banks, fund managers, large foreign direct investors and others.

 Director Fiona Mullen has been providing economic and political analysis and research to an international audience for over 20 years.
 She was the Cyprus contributor for the Economist Intelligence Unit (EIU) for 15 years (2001-15) and has served as the economy adviser to the UN’s Special Adviser to the Secretary-General on Cyprus (the UN good offices mission) from April 2008 until February 2016, and again since late 2017, advising on the economic aspects of a settlement of the Cyprus problem including property-related issues.